gfragi/haic_benchmark_suite/frontend/README.md

 │   └── ...
 ├── views/                      # Views (pages) of the application │   ├── Home.vue                 # Home page with navigation to other pages
-│   ├── EvaluationConfigList.vue # List and manage evaluation configs
+│   ├── ConfigList.vue # List and manage evaluation configs
 │   ├── EvaluationResults.vue    # View and analyze evaluation results
 │   ├── LogIngestion.vue         # Page for log ingestion
 │   ├── Reports.vue              # Generate and download reports